 Have a policy for periodic repository review

-This document management area of large projects, must be held on the horizon when starting a new project.
+This document management area of large projects must be held on the horizon when starting a new project.
 The reason for this statement is saving time and reduced hassle during the project timeframe.
 As you probably have experienced before, how the project is advancing, more and more documents are created.

 Better, faster and cheaper documentation management

-I am sure you will agree that In 2014 and beyond, software will be an unavoidable part of your business or operations.
-More than ever, companies will need faster and reliable ways to execute the work within different operational processes.
+I am sure you will agree that In 2014 and beyond, the software will be an unavoidable part of your business or operations.
+More than ever, companies will need faster and more reliable ways to execute the work within different operational processes.

-For related articles on the same topic, here’s an informative article on making construction project reporting easier.
-Also, check this article out to save yourself from project documentation nightmares.
 Feel free to download our free ebook to help you improve productivity in your construction site.